 Kids Impact Initiative is a California-based nonprofit project founded in 2017.
-Our mission is to improve the lives of the nation’s 74 million children by strengthening public- and private-sector accountability and by helping develop and support the next generation of advocacy for children.
+Our mission is to improve the lives of the nation’s 103 million young people under age 26 by strengthening public- and private-sector accountability and by helping develop and support the next generation of advocacy for children.
 Kids Impact works both nationally and in California, which is home to 9.1 million children.

 Kids Impact’s purpose is to develop and promote strategies to support and strengthen the child advocacy field as a whole.
 We are a team of seasoned advocates who have stepped away from the day-to-day running of organizations.
 Kids Impact analyzes trends and lessons across a broad range of issues and organizations in order to reinforce effective efforts already underway and ratchet up accountability and advocacy for children.